 White flower and a note to forgive yourself

 When we think of forgiveness, we usually think of forgiving others.
-It is, however, also vital to forgive yourself.
-As Christian Women, we need to take stock of our hearts occasionally to see whether we harbor unforgiveness against ourselves.
-You may hide it in your heart because you believe it is hard to forgive yourself.
+However, it is equally important to forgive yourself.
+You may hide guilt, shame, and negative feelings in your heart because you find it hard to forgive yourself.
+So, how to forgive yourself for hurting someone you love?

 What does it mean when you can’t forgive yourself?

-Pride and stubbornness can also be at play, because we don’t want to admit we did something wrong… so there isn’t anything to forgive ourselves for.
-You cannot forgive yourself if you don’t own up to what you did to yourself and to the person you wronged.
+Pride and stubbornness can also be at play because we don’t want to admit we did something wrong… so there isn’t anything to forgive ourselves for.
+You cannot forgive yourself if you don’t take responsibility for your own mistakes.
+Our human nature tells us to avoid admitting our mistakes, but as Christians, we should acknowledge our mistakes and take responsibility for them.

 What to do when you can’t forgive yourself?